You’re not alone – it ain’t always easy being a homeowner in 2020.

 But truthfully, neither can most Americans – 78% of us live paycheck to paycheck.
 40% can’t cover a $400 emergency.

 What options do you have when the roof needs repairs?
-It might be time to consider a home warranty, because believe it or not you might just the same some money long term!
+It might be time to consider a home warranty, because believe it or not you might just have the same money long-term!

 What the home warranty!?